jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 Our input layer is the layer we want to change, in this case our new buffer layer.
 The clip layer is the layer we will use cut around our buffered layer.

+Click on the *Browse* button, and name your new shapefile :kbd:`PoultrySD15kmBufferClip_32750.shp`.

-Name your new shapefile :kbd:`PoultrySD15kmBufferClip_32750.shp` and add it to the map.
+Add it to the map.

+Remove the :kbd:`PoultrySD15kmBuffer_32750.shp` layer.

 Your screen should now look similar to this:

 .. image:: ../_static/ISIKHNAS/020.png
    :align: center

 Our new layer is fitting nicely within the coastlines of South Sulawesi and your supervisor can easily see where the 15 kilometre buffers extend to.

 But is this the best buffer zone for the data?

 Remember the data suggests the cases are recorded in the database as being in the centre of each village - in reality they are probably taken from anywhere within the village boundary.

 This means our 15 kilometre buffers are not going to be as accurate as they might be.

 In the next section we will create the buffer using the village polygon layer and compare the two results.